rlratcliffe/deployment-pipeline-challenge/README.md

 ## Overview
 This is a dashboard that will show the status of the orders for customers (like in a lobby).
 Imagine that there is a different system that's actually processing the food orders, and it is creating logs of the food orders.
 The logs are what will be used to populate the dashboard.

-Overall objective is to build a dashboard in an iterative way and experience what having a pipeline from the start for a UI could solve with being able to pivot quickly.
+Overall objective is to learn about walking skeletons/vertical slicing by building a dashboard in an iterative way.
+And experiencing what having a pipeline from the start for a UI could solve with being able to pivot quickly.

 ## Local Tests & Running